 4. Review and Consider for Vote the Recommendation to Support Standards Request R19001- Request to add a Sender’s Option data element “Location Fuel Area” to NAESB WGQ Standard No. 0.4.4 (Location Data Download)

-Ms. Hogge reviewed Standards Request R19001, submitted by Enbridge (U.S.) Inc with the participants.
-She stated that the recommendation adds a Sender’s Option data element “Location Fuel Area” to the location data download.
-She noted that the data download has no corresponding Electronic Delivery Interface (EDI) section.
+Ms. Hogge reviewed Standards Request R19001, submitted by Enbridge (U.S.) Inc., with the participants.
+She stated that the recommendation adds a Sender’s Option data element “Location Fuel Area” to NAESB WGQ Standard No. 0.4.4 (Location Data Download).
+She noted that the Location Data Download has no corresponding Electronic Delivery Interface (EDI) section.
 No comments were submitted during the thirty-day formal industry comment period.

 Ms. Hogge moved to adopt the recommendations for Standards Requests R18013 and R19001.
 Mr. Hiller seconded the motion.
 Mr. Buccigross opened the floor for questions or comments.
 None were offered.
 The motion passed a super majority roll call vote.
 [Vote 1]